 George is a really interesting character.
 He knew Samuel Laycock, sharing an interest in both local prehistory and poetry.

-I haven’t sourced any of his poems as yet other than one about the Marsden ‘Wakes’ dispute of 1903 (a rallying cry, really) and one which was essentially an advert for the ‘Hester’s Retreat’ Tea Rooms (based at Wessenden Lodge c.1886):
+I haven’t sourced many of his poems as yet but two are referenced on the trail.
+He also wrote one about the Marsden ‘Wakes’ dispute of 1903 (a rallying cry, really) and one which was essentially an advert for the ‘Hester’s Retreat’ Tea Rooms (based at Wessenden Lodge c.1886).

 There are mountain and moorland, rivulet and lake,